 The insurer will restart your claim immediately.

-There’s no need to prove your income when you are taking out income protection.
+There’s no need to prove your income when taking out income protection.
 The insurance provider will take your word for it.

 But this doesn’t mean you can make up any old figure because this will come back to bite you on the arse should you ever need to claim (see point 6 below).

-If you are set up as a sole trader, you can insure up to 75% of your profits, NOT YOUR DRAWINGS, because your drawings aren’t taxable.
+If you are a sole trader, you can insure up to 75% of your profits, NOT YOUR DRAWINGS, because your drawings aren’t taxable.

 Imagine your Sales are €300,000 and your expenses are €250,000, so your profit is €50,000.
 However, you are taking drawings of €60,000 per year, so you take out income protection of 75% x €60,000 = €45,000